Sakion-Team/Re-Telegram/README.md

 Re:Telegram has more features than Telegram Anti-Recall

 ### What features does Re:Telegram have?
-Currently, Re:Telegram has the following features: AntiAntiForward, AntiRecall, NoSponsoredMessages, ProhibitChannelSwitching
+Currently, Re:Telegram has the following features: AntiAntiForward, AntiRecall, NoSponsoredMessages, ProhibitChannelSwitching, AllowMoveAllChatFolder

 ### Which telegram client are supported?
 Official, Plus Messenger, Nagram, Nnngram, NekoX, Nekogram (No Test Apk and Google Store Version), NekoLite, Exteragram, Forkgram, Cherrygram, MDgram, Yukigram